nuxeo/doc.nuxeo.com-content/src/userdoc/document-types/using-workspace-templates.md

 ---
 Templates are the easiest way to automate the creation of workspace tree structures.
 This is useful in many cases, for example when:

-*   You have many workspaces to create and want them to follow a certain structure of Folders, Files, or any type of documents (Forum, etc).
+*   You have many workspaces to create and want them to follow a certain structure of Folders, Files, or any type of documents.
 *   You want to keep a consistency among different workspaces that users will create.
 For example, you may want each team's workspace to have a mail folder, a "projects" workspace, etc.

 **To create a template:**